Martin's Seminoles keep going; Nos. 3, 4 national seeds out | New Country 923

 MOUND MARVELS

+— Vanderbilt’s Mason Hickman and Zach King combined on a three-hitter with 12 strikeouts.

+— Arkansas’ Patrick Wicklander and two relievers combined on the five-hit shutout against TCU.

-— Relievers Caleb Wurster, CJ Dandeneau and Jacob Wallace combined for seven shutout innings and 14 strikes to lead Connecticut in a 5-2 win over Oklahoma State that forced a winner-take-all final Monday.
+— Relievers Caleb Wurster, CJ Dandeneau and Jacob Wallace combined for seven shutout innings and 14 strikes to lead Connecticut in a 5-2 win over Oklahoma State.

-— Louisville’s Luke Smith limited Illinois State to three hits in 8 1/3 innings in an 11-2 win that sets up a rematch Monday.
+— Louisville’s Luke Smith limited Illinois State to three hits in 8 1/3 innings in an 11-2 win.